ARMY is the collective name for fans of the k-pop group BTS.

 ARMY fans can be found in all countries, in all languages, of all ages, of all races, of all genders and identities.
 I am 68 years old, bisexual and married, in rather poor health, with a long life behind me as a progressive activist.
 I have lived in the United States all my life and I have seen a lot of ugly things here in that time.

-Then, while struggling with hard times myself these past few years I discovered this young band, in surface ways completely unlike me, whose music literally made me want to stand up and dance again, a feeling I hadn’t experienced in a long time.
+While struggling with hard times myself these past few years I discovered this young band, in surface ways completely unlike me, whose music literally made me want to stand up and dance again, a feeling I hadn’t experienced in a long time.
 I got more and more involved in viewing their body of work (nine years now they’ve worked together), mostly watching the vast store of videos on YouTube.

 And I did the thing we always say no one should do: I read the comments.
 In those comments I found something unexpected.
 I found ARMY, in all their purple-hearted glory.